Shaily-kumari5/CG_HERITAGE_ANGULAR/DAY-9_Assignment-1/README.md

 Building modern, scalable, and user-friendly web applications using Angular.

 </div>

-# ⭐ Conclusion

-This project successfully demonstrates Angular's multi-environment configuration using Development, Staging, and Production environments.
-The application dynamically switches configurations using Angular's file replacement mechanism and showcases environment-specific behavior through a dedicated Environment Service.

----

 <div align="center">

 ### 🌟 If you found this project useful, don't forget to leave a Star ⭐